KediDili/VanillaPlusProfessions/features.md

 For Mod Authors: If you add custom geodes and want your geodes to not be dropped by this talent, add the ``kedi_vpp_banned_from_being_dropped`` context tag to them, if you don't want your geode to not drop other geodes, add the ``kedi_vpp_banned_from_dropping`` context tag.

 ### X-ray
 View what item the next geode contains.
-Geodes worth more.

 For Mod Authors: If you add custom geodes and want your geodes' content to not be seen by this talent, add them the ``geode_crusher_ignored`` tag.
 But know that adding the tag will also prevent your geodes to be crushed by the Geode Crusher.